tom-p-uk/technical-exercise/README.md

 A technical exercise written in Node & React that fulfils the user stories further down the page.

+## Running
+Provided Docker and Docker Compose are installed, clone the repo, navigate to the root directory and run ```$ docker-compose up```.
+Once all of the containers have been built and are running, open your browser and head to ```localhost:8080``` to access the frontend app.

+To run the tests, head to the root directory and run ```$ docker-compose -f docker-compose.test.yml -p tech_exercise_testup``` to view the test output in your terminal window.

 ## User Stories

 Create a delivery slot picker which generates a group of dates and delivery slots for selection by a user.